CGE Frequently Asked Questions

 What services are offered to international students?

-The International Student Services office helps F-1 students maintain their immigration status by offering the following services:
+The International Student Services and Engagement office helps F-1 students maintain their immigration status by offering the following services:

 F-1 Immigration Advising